gdiaz384/py3TranslateLLM/README.md

 - py3TranslateLLM uses spreadsheets for its internal data structures.
 LibreOffice and other spreadsheet manipulation programs can be used to read/write them directly.
 For more information, see: "Regarding Open Office XML".
 - For the spreadsheet formats, .csv, .xlsx, .xls, .ods, the following apply:
-    - The first row is reserved for headers and is always ignored for data processing otherwise.
+    - The first row, 1st, is reserved for headers and is always ignored for data processing otherwise.
     - The first column is reserved for the source content for translation.
     - Multiple lines within a cell for the first column, called 'paragraphs,' are allowed.
         - New lines will not be preserved in the output cell.
 If this behavior is desired, regenerate them dynamically when writing to the output files as needed.
-Basically, word wrap is outside the scope of this project.
+Word wrap is outside the scope of this project.
     - The second column, 2nd, is reserved for the character speaking.
-        - Feel free to add the speaker if a speaker could not be automatically determined.
+        - Feel free to add the speaker if a speaker could not be automatically determined during parsing.
-        - Automatic character name detection is heavily dependent on the settings specified in the parsingSettings.txt file.
-    - The third column, 3th, and columns after it are used for metadata or the translation engines.
-Currently that is KoboldCPP/modelName, DeepL API, DeepL Web, py3translationServer, Sugoi.
+    - The third column, 3rd, and columns after it are used for metadata or the translation engines.
+Currently that is KoboldCpp, DeepL API Free, DeepL API Pro, py3translationServer, Sugoi.
         - Label the first cell in a column to reserve that column for that translation engine.
 One translation engine per column.
         - To reserve it for metadata, call it `metadata` or similar.
         - If the current translation engine does not exist as a column, then it will be added dynamically as needed.